RishiSpace/OSFM-Creds/README.md

 **Disclaimer**

-OSFM-Creds is a secure credential storage system, but it is not foolproof.
+OSFM Credentials Manager is a secure credential storage system, but it is not foolproof.
 It is the user's responsibility to ensure the security of their credentials and master password.